TheZalli/roller_repl/README.md

 * Command-line arguments and REPL-variables
     * Will use Clap
     * Currently always prints debug representations of the tokens and the AST unless those prints are commented
-* Control structures and a solution for sequential code execution (code blocks? semicolon operator? just use lists?)
+* Solution for sequential code execution (code blocks? semicolon operator? just use lists?)
 * Loops
 * Builtin functions
     * `print`, `println`, `read` and `readln`
         * Could input reading operations exploit the lexer tokens?